Codebrahma/cbweb/posts/how-to-get-complete-leverage-from-js-reduce/2019-06-28-how-to-get-complete-leverage-from-js-reduce.md

 author: Kalidas
 ---

-# How to get complete leverage from JavaScript reduce()

 ![Modularity with reduce()](./images/reduce_leverage.png)

 Functional Programming is the heart of JavaScript.
 Any complex problem can be nailed by proper application of functional programming concepts.